 Get Stuff We Love

-After witnessing just about every curly hair conundrum, these hairstylists have an impressive arsenal of product solutions up their sleeves, and they're willing to share.
+After witnessing just about every curly hair conundrum, these hairstylists have an impressive arsenal of product solutions up their sleeves, and they're even willing to share.
 Even better?
-All the products are available at your favorite drugstore!!
+All the products are available at your favorite drugstore.

 "Cantu's Coconut Curling Cream is good for defining curls, but it's also great to use for those wash-and-go days," said hairstylist Jerica Edwards.
 "It's a great standalone product, but it can also be layered with your favorite hair oil or defining gel to create any signature style."

-4. John Frieda Frizz Ease Dream Curls Daily Styling Spray, $10, Amazon
+- 3. John Frieda Frizz Ease Dream Curls Daily Styling Spray, $7 (Normally $9), Amazon

 "This product is good for wavy to curly hair.
 It refines and separates curls and waves, tames frizz and flyaways and adds control and shine.
 It's especially great for humid weather," said Kathy Benghanem, celebrity hairstylist and owner of Gemini 14 Salon in New York City.
 "Apply one to two pumps of product to damp hair, then diffuse or air dry."